Top 7 reasons why we moved from CircleCI to Netlify

 It also has a deploy preview enabled by default which integrates with GitHub so that if someone gives a PR to our repo we can see that deploy preview before merging that PR.

-Ability to drag and drop files to host
+Ability to drag and drop files to host#ability-to-drag-and-drop-files-to-host

 In Netlify you can just drag and drop like the old FTP transfer, while I may not definitely use this anytime soon, this is a great feature if you want to host some static file quickly for a demo.